 Up to three students can usually spend the third semester of the MIB at our Swiss partner university.
-In turn, up to three students of the Master's in "European Studies" will spend one semester at the KU at the same time.
+In turn, up to three students of the Master's in "European Studies" will spend one semester at the KU.

 Completion of this structured stay abroad results in the following changes to the regular study structure and the distribution of ECTS credits: